 Measure the Mattress

-Measure the width, length, and depth of the bed.
+Measure the width, length, and depth of the mattress.

-Multiply the depth x 2, add the width, and then add 6" which allows 3" to tuck under the mattress on each side.
+Multiply the depth by two, add the width, and then add 6", which allows 3" to tuck under the mattress on each side.

-Multiply the depth x 2, add the length, and then add 6" for wrapping under.Continue to 3 of 8 below.
+Multiply the depth by two, add the length, and then add 6" to tuck under the head and foot of the mattress.

 Cut Out the Corners